 During its first year of business, Penmac worked mostly with small clients within the community.
 Soon, Penmac landed two big accounts with General Electric and Reckitt Benckiser, formerly known as French’s Mustard.
 Once again, her network of contacts had assisted her in her new business venture.
 Not only did these signature clients have a big hand in taking Penmac to the next level, the fact that they are still clients today makes an impressive statement to the commitment level and service Penmac provides all its clients.
 Soon, Patti’s company became a familiar name in the Springfield area.
 As business continued to grow, so did Penmac’s need for more office space.
 After a couple moves, the corporate office has settled into its current campus location of Springfield, Missouri.

-Patti’s once-small, single office business has exploded into 31 branch offices in seven states.
+Patti’s once-small, single office business has exploded into 33 branch offices in eight states.
 In 2015, the company generated nearly 23 thousand W2 forms.
 Penmac has over 900 business clients, and 140 internal employees, including 34 corporate employees.